Strawberry Feta Salad

 What can I substitute for feta cheese if I don’t like it?

 If feta’s tangy saltiness isn’t your favorite, no worries—there are great substitutes that keep the spirit of this salad.
 Goat cheese offers a creamy texture with a milder, earthier flavor that blends beautifully with strawberries.
-Fresh mozzarella pearls give a soft, milky contrast for a different but equally delicious taste.
+Fresh mozzarella pearls give a soft, milky contrast for a different but equally delicious taste—think along the lines of a Fresh Cucumber Caprese Salad.
 For a vegan option, try crumbled tofu marinated with lemon juice and nutritional yeast—tasty and protein-packed.
 Queso fresco is another mild, less salty cheese that works well if feta feels too strong.
 Each swap changes the salad just a bit but keeps that lovely balance of sweet and savory intact.

 How do I choose the best strawberries for this salad?